tawnyowlet/main/index.md

 - [Daily Testing Trends per State](https://coronavirus.jhu.edu/testing/individual-states?fbclid=IwAR02lG-1TMD6qsQ8zJ1-sMgdR-NbrN5K2R80Few3Wpe1M3Hz7TsndHTLBeoWhenever), collected by JHU
 **Testing Positivity Rate**  Lower than 5-7% indicates good community control.
 This number reflects access to testing, contact tracing, and containment of community spread.
 Also an indirect measures of the question, "Does this community adhere to recommended public health measures: masks, social distancing, and hand washing?"
 - [Governor Sisolak Press Releases](https://nvhealthresponse.nv.gov/news-resources/press-releases/)
-***Aug 14, 2020 Nevada [Road to Recovery](https://nvhealthresponse.nv.gov/wp-content/uploads/2020/08/Road-to-Recovery.pdf) key talking points:***
+- ***Aug 14, 2020 Nevada [Road to Recovery](https://nvhealthresponse.nv.gov/wp-content/uploads/2020/08/Road-to-Recovery.pdf) key talking points:***

->*Statewide critical metrics are tracked and monitored: hospital capacity, access to PPE, testing capacity, contact tracing success, protection of vulnerable populations, enforcement, and can supercede Covid Data.*<br>
+>*Several statewide critical metrics which are continuously tracked and monitored: hospital capacity, access to PPE, testing capacity, contact tracing success, protection of vulnerable populations, enforcement, and can supercede Covid Data.*<br>

 Also,
->*If county meets two of the three criteria in 2 consecutive weeks it is flagged.
+>*If county meets two of the three criteria in 2 consecutive weeks it is flagged by the task force weekly.
 (0 low risk, 1 growing risk, 2 moderate risk, 3 high level risk)*<br>

 1. At the county level elevated disease transmission is assessed by the following:
    * Not enough tests (if avg # tests per day <150 per 100,000)